freeflowuniverse/info_crystal/README.md

 # info_crystal

-Welcome to the Crysal Wiki.
+Welcome to the Crystal Wiki.
 Here is where you'll find all info on anything related to:

 - The Crystal Twin